keycloak/keycloak-containers/README.md

 To run Keycloak, run:

+    docker run quay.io/keycloak/keycloak

+Or, to run the legacy WildFly distribution, run:

-    docker run jboss/keycloak
+    docker run quay.io/keycloak/keycloak:legacy

-For more details refer to the [Keycloak server image documentation](server/README.md).
+For more details refer to the [container guide](https://www.keycloak.org/server/container).

+Or, for the legacy WildFly distribution refer to the [Keycloak server image documentation](server/README.md).

 ## Contributing